H-chauvet/NautiluxTest/README.md

 # Installation

 Before doing following steps, make sure that you have python 3.9.13 installed !
+All informations can be found here : (https://www.python.org/downloads/)

 1st step : Install the dependencies with `pip install -r requirements.txt`